2. Find Your Why

 Make a plan B to follow when you go off schedule.
-You need to say to yourself:
+When that happens, you have to remind yourself:

-“If I fail, I’ll follow plan B, but I won’t give up.”
+If I fail, I’ll follow plan B, but I will never give up.

 For example, let’s say you’re trying to limit your alcohol consumption, but you go to a bachelor party and drink more than you should.
 Plan B can be that you can’t drink an alcoholic beverage for the next week/ 2 weeks/ a month.
 Choose something effective as a punishment, but still doable.

 - Trying to save more water?
 Put it on your bathroom door.

 Instead of the end result, you can also write an insult like:

 Sit down and think of the situations when there’s a higher chance to cheat.

 For example, I eat more sweets when I’m sad.
-Now, it’s not like I can decide that I’ll never be sad again in my life.
-(Even though, I’d be okay with that. 😉 )
+Now, it’s not like I can decide I’ll never be sad again in my life.
+(Even though, I’d be totally okay with that. 😉 )

-Sometimes it’s not situations that depend on us, but it’s the environment around us that encourages these bad habits.
+Sometimes, our bad habits aren’t triggered by situations that depend on us, but it’s the environment around us that encourages these bad habits.

 - If your friends don’t work out regularly, you have fewer chances of doing it yourself.